Pennsylvania Heroin Laws

-If you or someone you care about has been arrested and charged with a heroin drug crime, you'll want to get sound legal advice before agreeing to a plea bargain or attempting to go to trial.
-You can begin this process today by contacting a criminal defense attorney in your area and having your case reviewed for free and at no obligation.
+If you or someone you care about has been arrested and charged with a drug crime involving heroin, you'll want to get sound legal advice before agreeing to a plea bargain or attempting to go to trial.
+You can begin this process today by contacting a drug crime lawyer in Pennsylvania to discuss your case and learn about your options moving forward.